North Korea Fast Facts

 June 8, 2009 - The state-run media reports that US journalists Laura Ling and Euna Lee, accused of spying, have been sentenced to 12 years in a labor prison.

-August 4, 2009 - Former President Bill Clinton sits down with Kim Jong Il to discuss the release of American journalists Euna Lee and Laura Ling.
-Both Lee and Ling are later given a full pardon from Kim Jong Il and released.
+August 4, 2009 - Former President Bill Clinton sits down with Kim Jong Il to discuss the release of American journalists Lee and Ling.
+Both women are later given a full pardon from Kim Jong Il and released.

 May 20, 2010 - South Korea formally accuses North Korea of firing a torpedo to sink the Cheonan, a South Korean Navy ship, in March, killing 46 sailors.
 North Korea denies responsibility and warns that any retaliation would lead to "all-out war."